The Galactic bulge millisecond pulsars shining in X rays: A gamma-ray perspective: The Galactic MSP population

 The {\it absorbed} differential photon flux per unit of energy is obtained by modeling the Galactic absorption:

 where $S^{\rm unabs}(E)$ is the unabsorbed photon flux, modelled by a power law with amplitude $A$ and spectral index $\Gamma$. $N_H$ (cm$^{-2}$) is the total hydrogen column density along the line of sight, and $\sigma (E)$ the photoelectric absorption cross section.
 We parameterize $\sigma(E)$ as in~\cite{BCMC92} with Galactic elemental abundances from~\cite{angr89}.
-To build the hydrogen column density $N_H$, we use the publicly available gas maps adopted in~\cite{Macias:2016nev}.
-These maps are obtained from atomic (HI) and molecular (HII) hydrogen surveys~\cite{LABsurvey,Dame:2000sp} with an hydrodynamic approach, which accounts for non-circular gas motion in the inner Galaxy.
-Since hydrodynamic maps have better kinematic resolution towards the inner Galaxy, we adopt those as baseline hydrogen model.
-They are split in four concentric rings, providing a coarse-grained 3D hydrogen distribution.
-The total column density being $N_H = N_{HI} + 2N_{HI\!I} + N_{\rm dust}$, we also include the contribution from the dark neutral medium~\cite{2005Sci...307.1292G} by using the residuals reddening maps from~\cite{Macias:2016nev}.
-We test other choices for the modeling of the total hydrogen column density in App.~\ref{app:MC_sys}.
+To build the hydrogen column density $N_H$, we use the publicly available gas maps adopted in~\cite{Macias:2016nev}, and publicly available at \url{https://github.com/chrisgordon1/galactic_bulge}.
+These maps are obtained from atomic (HI) and molecular (H2) hydrogen surveys~\cite{LABsurvey,Dame:2000sp} with an hydrodynamic approach, which accounts for non-circular gas motion in the inner Galaxy.
+Since hydrodynamic maps provides better kinematic resolution towards the inner Galaxy than standard deconvolution methods~\cite{Pohl:2007dz}, we adopt those as baseline hydrogen model.
+They are split in four concentric rings, separated by R = 3.5, 8 and 10 kpc, providing a coarse-grained 3D hydrogen distribution.
+We take the hydrogen-to-CO conversion factor partially from~\cite{Macias:2016nev}, using $X_{CO} = 0.4 \, (1.0) \times 10^{20}$ cm$^{-2}$/(K km s$^{-1}$) for R $\leq$ 3.5 kpc ($3.5\, \rm kpc <$ R $\leq$ 8.0 kpc).
+The outer rings (R $>$ 8 kpc) X$_{CO}$ being poorly or completely un-constrained by~\cite{Macias:2016nev}, we adopt the standard reference value of $1.9 \times 10^{20}$ cm$^{-2}$/(K km s$^{-1}$)~\cite{2012ApJ...750....3A}.
+The total column density being $N_H = N_{HI} + 2N_{H2} + N_{\rm dust}$, we also include the contribution from the dark neutral medium~\cite{2005Sci...307.1292G} by including the dust-to-gas residual reddening maps from~\cite{Macias:2016nev}.
+To convert E(B-V) residual maps in units of hydrogen column density we use a dust-to-gas ratio $X_{\rm dust}= 41.4 \times 10^{20}$ cm$^{-2}$mag$^{-1}$~\cite{Casandjian15}.